Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A birth mother on maternity leave isn’t required to give her employer notice before taking parental leave, unless she originally arranged to only take 16 weeks of maternity leave.

 Parents who intend to share parental leave must advise their respective employers of their intention to do so.
-Two employees working for the same employer may combine parental leave for a maximum of 37 weeks.
-This may be increased in the future to align with Employment Insurance benefits.
+Two employees working for the same employer may combine parental leave for a maximum of 62 weeks.

 Employees must give their employer's written notice at least 4 weeks before they: